 John, a group member, says with the money he receives from Africa Bags, Inc. he is now using the funds to operate his own grocery shop.
 John stated “I now own a small grocery shop and food is secure!
 I started the shop last year after getting the profits from Africa Bags sales.
 With the income I received from the sale of the bags I bought subsidized fertilizer and maize seeds.
 Right now I have both food and income at home.”

 The Chintheche group was having a difficult time finding a large enough place for the production of Africa Bags.
 It was decided that they would move the group outside of the main town and build a sewing center.
 Kamweko Village, Viweme Village and the Chibanzi group are all contributing to the construction of the sewing center in Chintheche.
-We hope the center will be finished in early 2010.

 Like John, many of the original members from the Chintheche sewing group have started their own businesses with the profits from their bag sales.
 These members have left the group and are now independent of Africa Bags and thriving with their new businesses.